scalameter/scalameter.github.com/home/gettingstarted/0.7/simplemicrobenchmark.md

 <p class="remarktitle">Note</p>
 <p>
 Your mileage may vary!
 When writing these guidelines, the tests were taken on a 4-core 3.4 GHz i7 iMac, Mac OS X 10.7.5, JRE 7 update 9 and Scala 2.10-RC2.
 With a different configuration, particularly with different hardware, you might get entirely different running times.
 </p>
 </div>

-A `Bench.Quickbenchmark` is already configured to warm up the JVM and do several tests for each input size.
+A `Bench.LocalTime` is already configured to warm up the JVM and do several tests for each input size.
 It takes the smallest time observed for each input size.
 Statistically, a mean running time gives much more insight into performance characteristics, but we will see how to obtain it later.

 And that's it -- you just wrote your first ScalaMeter microbenchmark.
-Next, you will see how to <a href="/home/gettingstarted/0.7/configuration/">configure test execution and test reporting</a>.
+Next, you will see how to configure test execution and test reporting.

 <div class="imagenoframe">